nikaffa/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone built with Node and Express in back-end, and jQuery and AJAX in front-end.
+Tweeter is a simple, single-page Twitter clone built with Node and Express in back-end, and jQuery and AJAX in front-end, with responsive design.

 ## Final Product